RealOrko/ExperimentalCompilerInC/README.md

-5. Control Flow
+Control Flow
-5.1 Conditionals
+Conditionals
-Conditional statements use if, else, and => for block delimitation: if condition =>
+Conditionals use if, else, and => for blocks: if condition =>
   // true branch
 else =>